AaronGhiurauLTU/Dr-Mario/README.md

 3. **Any assets used that you didn't create yourself?** <br> (art, music, etc. Just tell us where you got it, link it here)

-No, all custom models were made by me in Blender for the block, pills, and the inverted block used in animating clears GIMP was used to draw the virus faces
+No, all custom models were made by me in Blender for the block, pills, and the inverted block used in animating clears.
+GIMP was used to draw the virus faces and create the pill bottle background

 <br>